RobertTDowling/stm32h7-heartrate-monitor/README.md

 ![Polynomial fits to peak region](/doc/graphic-polyfit.png)

 So is curve fitting necessary?
 Is just finding the maximum a good enough approximation to the actual peak?
-Compare the histograms of the peak position errors in the top row with the actual peak-to-peak wave length differences in the bottom row, taken from a large set of pulses.
+Compare the set of four histograms below of the peak position errors in the top row with the actual peak-to-peak wave length differences in the bottom row, taken from a large set of pulses.
 We define the peak position error to be the difference in horizontal peak location between `max` on the samples and `max` on the the 5th order polynomial fit.

-Even if we don't low-pass filter the data, the error distribution is 1/10th as wide as the distribution of wave lengths.
+In a nut shell, the upper histograms show how much error skipping the polynomial fit imposes.
+The lower histograms show how much overall pulse periods fluctuate, using the best polynomial fit for the maximum.
+On the left are data that has been low-passed; on the right is raw data

 The errors from estimating the peak without doing a polynomial fit do not account for the variances in wave lengths.
+Even if we don't low-pass the data, the error distribution is 1/10th as wide as the distribution of wave lengths.

 > [!TIP]